CubeSpawn/CubeSpawn-TestStack-DKR/Examples/1-ConventionalTalkListen/README.txt

 cd ~

-to set the encvironment for this shell source /opt/ros/indigo/setup.bash
+to set the environment for this shell source /opt/ros/indigo/setup.bash

 but to add this to bash use: